anywhereinfo/apistyle-guide/API Governance Metadata Model-675829907489.md

       "description": "The date (ISO 8601) when the API will be shut down.", "type": ["string", "null"],
       "format": "date-time"
     },
+    "swaggerHubName": {
+      "description": "The unique, URL-friendly identifier (slug) for this API in SwaggerHub.
+Used for CI/CD sync.", "type": "string"
+    },
     "apiStyle": {
       "description": "The architectural style of the API.",